Browse Tag

 • A reduction in professional efficiency,

-• An increase in negative feelings like cynicism in relation to one’s job,
+• An increase in negative feelings like cynicism about one’s job,

 • A lack of energy and exhaustion.